Homas/ioc2rpz/README.md

 A source is a feed of malicious indicators.
 FQDNs, IPv4 and IPv6-addresses are supported.
 A source is a text file of feed of text data.
 Indicators should be separated by newline/carriage return characters (/n,/r or both /r/n). ioc2rpz supports unlimited count of indicators.
 **source** record contains:
 - source name;
 - source path for full source transfer (AXFR).
-URLs(http/https/fts) and local files are supported.
+URLs(http/https/ftp) and local files are supported.
 Prefix "file:" is used for local files;
 - source path for incremental source transfer (IXFR).
-AXFR,IXFR paths support keywords to shortern URLs and provide zone update timestamps:
+AXFR,IXFR paths support keywords to shorten URLs and provide zone update timestamps:
   - **[:AXFR:]** - full AXFR path.
 Can be used only in IXFR paths;
   - **[:FTimestamp:]** - timestamp when the source was last time updated  (e.g. 1507946281)
   - **[:ToTimestamp:]** - current timestamp;